Leiden Consortium Individual Development (LCID)

 Most children develop well and find their way into society without many problems, but not all children manage to do so.
 We know that this difference is related to a combination of the child’s disposition and the environment in which he or she is raised.
 We want to understand the role of brain development herein, how children’s chances for thriving are determined by their parents, and how we can better guide children’s development.

-The Leiden Consortium on Individual Development (L-CID) is a large-scale longitudinal intervention study in which 500 families with same-sex twins are followed over a six year period.
+The Leiden Consortium on Individual Development (L-CID) is an ongoing large-scale longitudinal intervention study in which 500 families with same-sex twins are followed over a six year period.
+L-CID was initiated at Leiden University and is now a collaborative project between Erasmus University Rotterdam (PI: Eveline Crone), Leiden University (PI: Lara Wierenga) and VU University Amsterdam (PI: Marian Bakermans-Kranenburg).

-Our collaborators: L-CID is embedded within the department of Developmental Psychology at Leiden University (Eveline Crone) and the section Clinical Child and Development Studies at VU University Amsterdam (Marian Bakermans-Kranenburg).
-Marinus van IJzendoorn is involved as scientific advisor (Erasmus University Rotterdam and Cambridge University UK).
+Our collaborators work at the section Clinical Child and Development Studies at VU University Amsterdam (Prof. dr. Marian Bakermans-Kranenburg, Jana Runze).
+Prof. dr. Marinus van IJzendoorn is involved as scientific advisor (Cambridge University UK and Erasmus University Rotterdam).

 L-CID is part of the National Consortium on Individual Development (CID) which is funded by a ‘Gravity’ grant of the Ministry of Education, Culture and Science.

 For more information on the national consortium see: www.individualdevelopment.nl.